 I wouldn’t say that Burton on Trent is a perfect place; there are some less than desirable areas in the town and there seems to be a growing problem with graffiti, litter and vandalism.
 However, this blog is about showcasing the best of the town.
 It has become an attractive place for big companies to set up warehouses, with its excellent road and rail links and central England location.
 Companies such as Boots, Holland & Barrett, Hobbycraft and many more have distribution hubs in the town.

 If you’ve never been to Burton upon Trent, and you want to visit, then there is a lot to see and do in the area.
-The world famous Alton Towers theme park is just a short distance away, and the town itself is home to the National Brewing Museum.
+The world famous Alton Towers theme park is just a short distance away, and the town itself was home to the National Brewing Museum until its closure in 2022.
 Other major attractions within a few miles of Burton include the National Forest Adventure Farm, Claymills Pumping Station and Mercia Marina in Willington.

 If you want to read more about some of the places mentioned, than all the blog posts are available in the Index Page.
 Thanks very much for reading.